isomerpages/pa-cdc/index.md

       button: Find out more
       url: /who-we-are/mission
   - infobar:
+      title: Office of the Mayors
+      id: infobar
+      description: The Office of the Mayors in Singapore serves the residents in the five districts.
+      button: Find out more
+      url: /who-we-are/mission
+  - infobar:
       title: Common Flagship Programmes
       subtitle: What we do
       button: learn about cdc's common flagship programmes